If you’re newly diagnosed with a unicornuate uterus, you may have lots of questions — including why no one ever mentioned it to you before.

 - preterm premature rupture of membranes

-Because a unicornuate uterus is so rare, there are some things doctors don’t know about how much it affects fertility, which can be frustrating.
+Because a unicornuate uterus is so rare, there are some things healthcare providers don’t know about how much it affects fertility, which can be frustrating.

 After completing one IVF cycle, 53.1 percent of women with a unicornuate uterus became pregnant compared to 65.7 percent of the control group.